rockettheme/docs/Docs/wordpress/themes/epsilon/demo_top.md

 ![][demo]

-The **Text** widget that appears in the **Top** widget position does nothing more than add space in the RokSprocket Tabs module in order to make the background appear in the tabs area of the widget.
+The **Text** widget that appears in the **Top** widget position does nothing more than add space in the RokSprocket Tabs layout in order to make the background appear in the tabs area of the widget.

 Here is the widget breakdown for the Top section: